Halspiviridae: Structure

 The virus is enveloped, with limoniform or spindle-shaped morphology.
 Genomes are linear, around 14.5kb in length.
 The genome has 35 open reading frames.
 A negatively stained electron microscope (EM) picture of His1 virions is shown on the right of this page.
 There is some variation in particle length (e.g. example seen left of centre), but most display the typical limoniform capsid with a short tail.
 High resolution micrographs and cryoEM reconstructions have been published by Hong et al. (2015), who gave average dimensions of 92 x 40 nm with a 12 nm tail.

 Replication cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by virus attachment to the host cell.
 An adsorption rate constant for His1 of 1.9 x 10−12 ml min−1 has been experimentally determined by Pietilä et al. (2013).
 DNA-templated transcription is the method of transcription.
 Haloarcula hispanica may serve as a host.
 Transmission occurs via passive diffusion.

 Genome

 The linear, dsDNA genome of His1 consists of 14,464 base-pairs (bp), has imperfect inverted terminal repeat sequences of 105 bp, and is annotated to carry 35 protein coding genes, including a gene specifying a protein-primed DNA polymerase (B-family).
 The ends of the genome have a protein attached.
-The protein sequence of the polymerase is 42% identical to the polymerase specified by the gammapleolipovirus His2, even though the two viruses belong to very different taxonomic groups.